splunk/splunk-operator/docs/PasswordManagement.md

 ## Secrets on Docker Splunk
 When Splunk Enterprise is deployed on a docker container, ansible playbooks are used to setup Splunk.
 Ansible playbooks interpret the environment variable SPLUNK_DEFAULTS_URL in the container as the location to read the Splunk Secret Tokens from.
 The tokens are used to setup Splunk Instances running on containers inside pods.

-## Support for AWS IAM Role for Service Account for SmartStore Access
+## SmartStore Access using AWS IAM Role for Service Account

 Splunk 9.0.4 Supports Smartstore Access using AWS IAM Role for Service Account.